ottenby/svea-solar-calculator/README.md

 Calculator
 -ProgressIndicator
--Steps(electricity bill, roof size, results, lead, sucess) -Navigation
+-Steps(electricity bill, roof size, results, lead, success) -Navigation

 I will use react-hook-form for validating the user data, and my own simple validation for completing the steps.